xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/shell-process-control.md

 The return value is a Boolean scalar, indicating if the signal was successfully sent, as reported by the operating-system.

-!!! note
+!!! windows "Dyalog on Microsoft Windows"
-	On Windows, the only valid signal number is 9, which makes the I-beam call `TerminateProcess()` on the child process.
+	On Microsoft Windows, the only valid left argument is `9`, which makes the I-beam call `TerminateProcess()` on the child process.